rgomezp/autodrive_traffic_sign_detection/README.md

 #### Jan 24 - 2018
 False positive rate has been reduced to near zero for all intents and purposes.
 While not 100% perfect, this minimum viable product can detect stop signs with a high accuracy.

+#### March
+Working version has been tested in the car itself with great results

 ![Alt text](screencapture.png?raw=true "Title")
 =======
 # autodrive_traffic_sign_detection